 Practitioners, Health Care or Compliance Professionals, and Scholars Applying for CLE or Certificate of Attendance

-The Summer Institute courses are available to practitioners, as well as health care or compliance professionals and scholars.
+The Summer Institute courses are available to practitioners, as well as health care or compliance professionals and scholars, or any others with a professional background or interest in health law.
 One or more courses may be taken in any combination.
-All courses can be taken for professional development, and upon completion, participants will receive a general Certificate of Participation.
-U.S. practitioners can alternatively request continuing legal education (CLE) credit.
-WCL is an accredited provider for Virginia, Pennsylvania, and New York.
-WCL will seek accreditation for other states as requested.
+All courses may be taken for general professional development, and upon completion, participants will receive a Certificate of Participation.

-Online Registration: Online Registration is now open.
+Online Registration: Registration is now open.
 NOTE: a US $65 non-refundable application fee must be submitted with the registration form.
-Registration Portal

 Program Changes & Withdrawals